Fabiokleis/kanagawa-emacs/README.md

 Maintainer: Fabio Kleis <fabiohkrc@gmail.com>

-Kanagawa is a theme inspired by the colors of the famous painting The Great Wave off Kanagawa by Katsushika Hokusa.
-Original theme created by rebelot see: https://github.com/rebelot/kanagawa.nvim

 ## Installation
-kanagawa-theme are available on melpa.
-To install add this to your emacs config file:
+`kanagawa-theme` are available on melpa.
+To install it add this to your emacs config file:
 ```elisp
 (use-package kanagawa-theme
   :ensure t